Discover a world of educational opportunities to support your lifelong learning

 Providing feedback to the registrar is central to the work of a supervisor.
 It’s a complex skill that takes time to develop and master and is impacted by the relationship between supervisor and registrar.
-An effective supervisor-registrar relationship that is conducive to feedback is one that operates as an alliance, where the registrar perceives the supervisor to be acting in the registrar’s best interest and provides the correct balance between challenge and support.
+An effective supervisor–registrar relationship that is conducive to feedback is one that operates as an alliance, where the registrar perceives the supervisor to be acting in the registrar’s best interest.

 It’s important that feedback is provided frequently and not just when completing assessments.
-Small amounts of feedback provided often works best.
 Feedback conversations can occur any time a registrar’s performance is observed.
 For example, after a problem case discussion, consultation observation, ad hoc supervisory encounter, or random case analysis.